hoganphysics/sti3/docs/src/setuptools.rst

 The build system for STIPy uses `setuptools` to create the python package.
 The `setup.py` file in the root directory configures the build.
-The python build will configure the package and call `cmake` to compile the c++ code for the core STI shared libraries.
-The output of thee build is a platform-specific python wheel (whl file) which contains the complied STI binaries.
+The python build will configure the package and call `cmake` to compile the C++ code for the core STI shared libraries.
+The output of the build is a platform-specific python wheel (whl file) which contains the complied STI binaries.
 The following build instructions are platform independent.

 * Setup python virtual environment for the build (optional)